-Pupils from across Cumbria descended on Brunton Park on Thursday to take part in an educational event organised by Show Racism the Red Card in partnership with the CUFC Community Sports Trust and the club.
+Pupils from two local schools came to Brunton Park as part of our #EFLWeekofAction activities to take part in an educational event organised by Show Racism the Red Card, in partnership with the CUFC Community Sports Trust and the club.

-Youngsters from Holm Cultram Abbey CofE School, Brook Street School, Caldew Lea School and Norman Street School came together to take part in workshops exploring racism and stereotypes, and Hate Crime, designed to raise awareness and spark debate and ideas about these serious issues.
+Youngsters from Kingmoor School and Brook Street School came together to participate in workshops exploring racism and stereotypes, designed to raise awareness and spark debate and ideas about these serious issues.

-And the children were treated to a special surprise to round off the event when first team players Jack Iredale, Olufela Olomola and Mo Sagaf, as well as CUFC Ladies team manager Tracy Gannon, popped in to say hello and to answer questions about their thoughts and experiences with hate crimes and racism.
+And the children were treated to a special surprise to round off the event when first team players Morgan Feeney, Tobi Sho-Silva and Dynel Simeu popped in to say hello and to answer questions about their thoughts and experiences with hate crimes and racism.

 CST manager John Halpin said: “These events are fantastic and we can’t thank the team from SRtRC enough for coming along.